jonocodes/whyfi/slides.md

 "Unlimited" plans are not worth it

-Use a cheap no-contract MVNO instead
+Use an inexpensive no-contract MVNO instead

 Pay $0 to $30 per month